vbalab/ysda/semester_01/cpp/notes.md

     nc example.com 80
     ```

-    "Establishing a UDP connection" is a linguistic simplification or abstraction, because UDP is connectionless.
+    \*"Establishing a UDP connection" is a linguistic simplification or abstraction, because UDP is _connectionless_.

 2. Simple web request (Send a raw HTTP request)